 'Spider-Man' brings home crowds and money for UK's Cineworld

-Jan 14 (Reuters) - Cineworld's CINE.L box office sales recovered in December from a dip in the previous month with sales surging nearly 90%, compared with pre-COVID levels, due to the success of Marvel DIS.N superhero film "Spider-Man: No Way Home".
+Jan 14 (Reuters) - UK's Cineworld CINE.L said on Friday its box office sales recovered in December to nearly 90% of pre-pandemic levels, helped by the success of Marvel DIS.N superhero film "Spider-Man: No Way Home", sending its shares 3% higher in early trade.

-The world's second-largest theatre operator said it generated positive cash flow in the fourth quarter after its revenue improved following the easing of global lockdown restrictions.
+The world's second-largest theatre operator said its cash flow turned positive in the fourth quarter after sales improved.
+Some movie delays hurt footfall in November and global curbs to contain the Omicron coronavirus variant kicking in later also hit viewers coming out for the movies.

+"Spider-Man: No Way Home" became the sixth-highest grossing movie ever at the U.S. box office, raking in $668 million so far and surpassing "Titanic".
+The film was the first one in the pandemic-era to smash $1 billion sales globally.

 ((Pushkala.A@thomsonreuters.com; Twitter: @pullthekart; Mobile: +91 852 751 3793 ;))